English, PDF, 3,670kb

 The OECD is working with ASEAN countries to foster the development of competition policy and more pro-competitive regulation.
 Reviews of regulatory constraints on competition in all ten ASEAN member countries will identify regulations that hinder the efficient functioning of markets and create an unlevel playing field for business.

 The Competition Agency Leaders Executive Programme (CALEP) is a yearly executive training programme, co-organised by the OECD and CRESSE and taught by eminent competition professors, lawyers, economists and members of the OECD secretariat.

-This paper was prepared as a background note to discussions on the use of market studies to tackle emerging competition issues at the 2020 Global Forum on Competition.
-More about the topic at oe.cd/mstei.
+This paper was prepared as a background note to discussions on "The Concept of Potential Competition" at the June 2021 session of the OECD Competition Committee.
+More about the topic at oe.cd/tcpc

-This paper was prepared as a background note to discussions on start-ups, killer acquisitions and merger control at the June 2020 session of the OECD Competition Committee and 2021 OECD Competition Open Day.
-More about the topic at oe.cd/ska.
+This paper was prepared as a background note to discussions on Competition compliance programmes at the June 2021 session of the OECD Competition Committee's Working Party No. 3.
+More about the topic at oe.cd/ccp